BeccAllfor1/django-todo-list/README.md

 - Had an issue with the submit button, there had been a center element used  which is now obsolete, fixed it by using css.

+- Issue with HTML validation when using css in the code, for background image sizing, resolved by using a style tag.

 ## Responsive
  Development tools were used to test responsiveness on varying sized devices including laptop, mobile and iPad Air size.
 Full testing was